 With the next City Council decision on the downtown exclusion zone — which allows banning people from the downtown core prior to conviction of a crime — a year away, civil liberties activists already seeking the data they need to fight the zone.
 But on Oct.
 17, Eugene Police Department records manager Joan Quaempts denied the Civil Liberties Defense Center (CLDC) request for a public records fee waiver for documents related to past exclusions, quoting a $2,284 fee for the records.
 EW was a party in the request.

-A free dental clinic for extractions only is coming up Saturday, Oct.
+A free dental clinic for extractions only is coming up Friday, Oct.
 26, for people who are uninsured, low income, have a tooth that needs to be removed, and have not had recent dental care.
 Patients need to have a phone number where they can be reached to confirm appointments.